hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

   * "Input shape" is `(batch_size, image_height, image_width, image_channels)`, batch_size is optional
     * The width and height tend to shrink when we go deeper in convnet
     * However, in Keras `reshape()`, the order is `(sample_size, channels, width, height)`...
+  * When there are multiple layers of Conv2D in a neural net, deeper layer gets larger number of batches, notmrally we choose batch size in a sequence of 32, 64, 128, ...
+    * It
   * `image_channels` is also the image depth.
 [How to use opencv2 to find image channels][13]
     * If returns 2 dimensions, the image channel is 1, otherwise it's the third number returned in the output
+* [MaxPooling2D][16]
+  * Pooling Layer - pooling is a down-sampling operation that reduces the dimensionality of the feature map.
+  * It performs down-sampling operations to reduce the dimensionality and creates a pooled feature map by sliding a filter matrix over the input matrix.
 * [What is `strides`][14]
   * The size (height, width) of the moving window
 * Why `Flatten()`
   * `Dense` layer is 1D, so if the output from Conv2D is more than 1D, it needs to be flatterned into 1D before entering into the Dense layer.
+* `fit_generator()`
+  * `steps_per_epoch = total training sample size / training batch size`, this is because in each epoch, it runs all the samples
+  * `validation_steps = total validation sample size / validation batch size`

 ## Well Known Datasets
 * [Keras packaged datasets][3]